Safari goers view elephants at Chobe National Park. Photo by Charles Leonard

 7. Chobe National Park is easy to get to

-Thanks to its location near the northern border, you have your pick of countries to stay in when visiting the Serondela area of Chobe National Park: Botswana, of course, but also Namibia, Zimbabwe, and Zambia.
+Thanks to its location near the northern border, you have your pick of countries to stay in when visiting Serondela in Chobe National Park: Botswana, of course, but also Namibia, Zimbabwe, and Zambia.
 If you’re in a hurry, you needn’t stay at all—you can fly into nearby Kasane airport in the morning and fly out again in the evening.

 A leopard relaxes in a tree at Chobe National Park.